skip to Main Content

 While it may seem like the only option, most matters like this can be resolved without help from the courts.
 Having an outside party, like a lawyer, speak with the executor can solve most estate problems in a much faster and easier fashion.

 Beneficiaries may feel as if they do not have a lot of control over the estate administration process; however, there are options available to ensure the process is done correctly.
-If you’re a beneficiary that thinks an estate asset has been misrepresented, contact an experienced estate lawyer today to begin solving this problem sooner rather than later.
+If you’re a beneficiary that thinks an asset has been misrepresented, contact an experienced estate lawyer today to begin solving this problem sooner rather than later.

 Have a question about this topic or a different legal topic?
 Contact us for a consultation.
 Reach us via phone at 250-888-0002, or via email at info@leaguelaw.com.